University of Lincoln: The College of Health and Science

-College of Science

 The College of Science is located across the Brayford, Riseholme and Holbeach campuses.
+The College offers subjects including agri-food technology, chemistry, computer science, engineering, food manufacturing, geography, biomedical and life sciences, mathematics, medicine, nursing and other health disciplines, pharmacy, physics, psychology, sport and exercise science, and social work and social care.

 The School of Engineering became the first such school founded in the UK for over 20 years, opening in 2011 under collaboration with Siemens.
 The Isaac Newton Building, designed by Architects Allies and Morrison, incorporates Siemens Industrial Turbo-machinery Lincoln as a co-located its product-training facility.

 The Department of Geography offers programmes accredited by the Royal Geographical Society.
 The Department of Life Sciences offers an animal behaviour clinic.

-The School of Mathematics and Physics opened in September 2014 and was inaugurated in September 2016 by Professor Efim Zelmanov.
-Physics programmes are accredited by the Institute of Physics.
+The School of Mathematics and Physics opened in September 2014 and was inaugurated in September 2016 by Efim Zelmanov.
+Physics programmes are accredited by the Institute of Physics..
+In 2024 the School of Mathematics and Physics has merged into the School of Engineering and Physical Sciences, which also includes subjects such as Engineering and Computer Science.

 Lincoln Medical School was established in 2018 in partnership with the University of Nottingham offering registration with the General Medical Council.
 It is housed in the purpose built Ross Lucas Medical Sciences Building consisting of consultation rooms, a prosection anatomy suite, and a bio-medical and health sciences library.

 The School of Pharmacy offers programmes accredited by the General Pharmaceutical Council.
 The college incorporates JBL Science a commercial research organisation.

 The National Centre for Food Manufacturing is located at the Holbeach campus, with microbiology labs, product development kitchens and sensory suites.

 Lincoln Institute for Agri-food Technology is based at the Riseholme campus from the 18th-century grade II listed Riseholme Hall, alongside a working farm with livestock including the Lincoln Red cattle and Lincoln Longwool sheep.